Last Updated November 15, 2022

 3. Do Your Research

 Make sure you do your research before you go out to do your Black Friday Shopping.
-This way you can tell when is a discount is a really good deal versus just reducing an already inflated sticker price to something closer to regular value.
+This way you can tell when a discount is a really good deal versus just reducing an already inflated sticker price to something closer to regular value.

 In the weeks and months leading up to Black Friday, set price alerts for products you plan to buy during the holiday shopping season.
 Take note of how the price changes over time and what pre-holiday sale prices actually look like.
 This will help you spot any pre-holiday price spikes and avoid falling for “price cuts” that aren’t actually good deals.